Frallmeister/swingtrader-app/docs/architecture/ticker-universes.md

 ## Desired And Actual State

 - Desired state: ticker configuration.
-- Actual state: data currently available in bronze and future feature tables.
+- Actual state: data currently available in bronze and future feature outputs.

 Activating a ticker means it is allowed.
 It does not automatically mean the ticker is ready for inference or training.